microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

    </picture>
 </a>

-# Detecting Relay Failures with the PIC16F15245 MCU
+# Detecting Relay Failures With the PIC16F15245 Microcontroller

- This example shows a simple way to detect a failed relay using the Analog to Digital Converter (ADC) with the PIC16F15245 microcontroller.
+ This example shows a simple way to detect a failed relay using the Analog-to-Digital Converter (ADC) with the PIC16F15245 microcontroller (MCU).
 Electro-mechanical relays are a common component used to isolate power or signals.
 However, relays can fail over time due to mechanical wear, electrical contacts wearing out, armatures jamming, or burned out coils.
-For additional reliability, class B functional safety libraries are also used to verify the microcontroller is operating correctly.
+For additional reliability, class B functional safety libraries are also used to verify the MCU is operating correctly.

 ## Related Documentation